Areas of Specialty:

 In some cases, there are curriculum and materials expenses paid for by me, which are invoiced at cost for reimbursement.

 After many years of tutoring students part-time, Audie Alcorn founded ATX Tutoring and began tutoring students full-time in June of 2017.
-As of September 2018, Audie will also be teaching math part-time at the Progress School of Austin.
-Audie’s prior work experience includes 10 years of classroom experience, including as a middle school math teacher and co-associate head of school at AESA Prep Academy in Austin, as an upper elementary lead guide at Austin Montessori School, and as an Apollo 20 Math Fellow at Attucks Middle School in Houston.
+Audie’s prior work experience includes 12 years of classroom experience, including as the middle school math teacher and a co-associate head of school at AESA Prep Academy in Austin, as the middle school math teacher at Progress School of Austin, as an upper elementary lead guide at Austin Montessori School, and as an Apollo 20 Math Fellow at Attucks Middle School in Houston.
 Audie also worked for a few years each in the publishing industry, including as a freelance editor, contributor, and ghostwriter; in the Department of Education and Interpretation at Zion National Park in Utah; and as an auditor for Price Waterhouse in Dallas.

-Audie’s academic background includes 10 years of successful university experience, including earning 3 degrees — a Bachelor of Business Administration (Accounting) from Southwestern University, a Bachelor of Arts (Philosophy) from the University of Arizona (summa cum laude), and a Master of Arts (Philosophy) from Texas Tech University — as well as studying as a Presidential Fellow in Philosophy at Rice University.
+Audie’s academic background includes 10 years of successful university experience, including earning 3 degrees — a Bachelor of Business Administration (Accounting) from Southwestern University, a Bachelor of Arts (Philosophy) from the University of Arizona (summa cum laude), and a Master of Arts (Philosophy) from Texas Tech University (the latter two earned with 4.0 GPAs) — as well as studying as a Presidential Fellow in Philosophy at Rice University.
 Audie’s standardized test results include scoring in the 98th percentile on the SAT math section, the 97th percentile on the GRE verbal section, and the 97th percentile on the GRE analytical section.